 People idle away the time chatting, the pace of life is relaxed and the residents are friendly and welcoming to visitors.
 It is easy to while away an afternoon here, before continuing your journey to Tanzania's parks and islands.

-Suggested Dar es Salaam itinerary
+Suggested itinerary featuring Dar es Salaam

 This sample itinerary will give you an idea of what is possible when you travel in Dar es Salaam, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.